Ronan McKee of FmK Architecture provides a bird’s eye view of the most common building methods available to self-builders.

 You are required by the Building Regulation (NI) 2012, Regulation 12 to inform the Council of commencement and completion of certain stages of the works as follows: Notice of commencement, Foundation excavation, Placing of damp proof course, Placing of damp proof course, Placing of drains (incl. unadopted) before covering, Prior to covering any structural element, Prior to covering any sound insulation measures, Occupation of the building and Completion of the works.

-Back by popular demand, Selfbuild Live Dublin will host the Selfbuild Bootcamp on all three days of the show, 14th to 16th September in Citywest, covering everything you need to know about building and home improving in ROI.
+Selfbuild Live Dublin’s Bootcamp is open on all three days of the show, covering everything you need to know about building and home improving in NI or ROI.
 Get your FREE tickets here.

 SelfBuild Ireland has just launched a range of build cost calculators powered by online budgeting tool ProntoCalc.
 The Build Cost Calculator gives you a rough idea of how much your project will cost, contractor led.
 It’s free, quick and easy.
 You can use it below: